ElesCloud/ESCDocuments/Training_PhaseFive.md

 ## Section One: Database Registration
 1. Invite the recruit to the main Epsilon Security Consulting group.
    - Not all trainers have this ability.
 If you don't, contact an available officer or other trainer with admin rights.
-This must be done before any other part of this phase can be successfully completed.
+This must be done before any other part of this phase can be successfully completed! **IM or ping if you have to, this is important!**
-2. Change the recruit's DIscord role.
+2. Change the recruit's Discord role.
    - Epsilon Bot’s role command is !enlisted @discordname#tag.
    - If you can't change roles, seek assistance.
 3. Bring the recruit to the Armory and have them click the **terminal on the pedestal** to connect their Second Life account to the web-based database and to the forums.![terminal yes-no](https://user-images.githubusercontent.com/71983240/148656441-adaa8a04-beb3-4b41-b6d1-9203a1fdbfb6.png)